mxagar/mlops_udacity/03_Deployment/MLOpsND_Deployment.md

 - [Deploy Docker from Mac M1](https://stackoverflow.com/questions/66982720/keep-running-into-the-same-deployment-error-exec-format-error-when-pushing-nod)
 - [Building a Docker image for AWS x86–64 EC2 instance with Mac M1 Chip](https://alex-shim.medium.com/building-a-docker-image-for-aws-x86-64-ec2-instance-with-mac-m1-chip-44a3353516b9)

-## 8. Excurs: Deployment to AWS ECS
+## 8. Excursus: Deployment to AWS ECS

 This contents were not included in the Udacity Nanodegree; I wrote them on my own and, in part, following the content in [deploying-machine-learning-models](https://github.com/mxagar/deploying-machine-learning-models).